hisham-hariz/Task_Scheduling/README.md

 ## Multicore Task Scheduling

-In a system, there are M cores.
-There are N tasks which are present in the ready queue.
-Each task has a different execution time (in seconds).
+For a system having M cores assume there are N tasks which are present in the ready queue.
+Each task might have a different execution time (in seconds).
 Each core can execute a single task at a time.
 Multiple cores can execute tasks simultaneously.
 Each task has a priority assigned to it.
 The first task with a particular priority decides on which core it can execute (say core 2).
 It depends on which core is free.
 When two or more cores are